-Research for discursive pieces will likely involve candidates reading pieces of professionally written non-fiction or news articles.
+Research for discursive pieces may well involve candidates reading pieces of professionallywritten non-fiction or news articles.
 A dual purpose can be achieved here as candidates may have opportunities to improve their RUAE skills while preparing for the portfolio-writing.
-Further crossover may occur between discursive writing and the RUAE question paper as candidates need to use their own words in the handling of ideas.
-Teachers and lecturers should promote good study habits regarding the conducting of research in that all sources consulted should be evaluated for accuracy and veracity, and all must be acknowledged and declared.
+Further cross-over may occur between discursive writing and the RUAE question paper as candidates need to use their own words in the handling of ideas.
+Teachers and lecturers should promote good study habits regarding the conducting of research in that all sources consulted must be acknowledged and declared.

-Much of the above is also true for pieces of writing which are information-based, such as reports, blog posts, open letters, and biographies.
+Much of the above is also true for pieces of writing which are information-based, such as reports, blogs-posts, open letters, and biographies.
 Pieces of writing which are primarily concerned with conveying information are perfectly acceptable for portfolio-writing submission.

-Teachers and lecturers must make candidates aware of the word limit associated with Higher English portfolio-writing.
-The written text must be of no more than 1,300 words.
-This figure is intended to be task appropriate for Higher English.
-The skill of containing writing within specified word limits will be invaluable for candidates if or when they progress to learning for Advanced Higher English, and in further or higher education.
+Teachers and lecturers must make candidates aware of the word limit associated with National 5 English portfolio-writing.
+The written text must be of no more than 1,000 words.
+This figure is intended to be task appropriate for National 5 English.
+The skill of containing writing within specified word limits will be invaluable for candidates, if or when they progress to learning for Higher English, and in further or higher education.

 For poetry, a single poem is treated in exactly the same way as any other piece of creative writing: one piece is required.
 It is acceptable to submit a group of related short poems, but these will be treated as one piece and will be marked as such.
 In terms of length, brevity would be expected given the concentration of language that is characteristic of poetry.
-The maximum length of 1,300 words applies to poetry, but it may be significantly shorter.
+The maximum length of 1,000 words applies to poetry, but it may be significantly shorter.